 Dave: Well, it’s become even more common because like I said, men and women are working together all the time.
-Shirley Glass wrote a book on this- even in the secular market, they recognize it.
-Soit begins, to start out, just altering your mood.
-It’s - you get an email, you get a text, you get a phone call, you meet somebody in the coffee shop, at the workplace or something like that.
+Shirley Glass wrote a book on this.
+Even in the secular market they recognize it.
+So it begins, to start out, just altering your mood.
+It’s - you get an email, you get a text, you get a phone call, you meet somebody in the coffee shop, at the workplace, or something like that.
 And it begins to take on, um, an emotional tone to it.
 And you begin to anticipate it, look forward to it.
 And then, you began to actually try to grow it and develop it.
-And then it becomes kind of a third stage thing where you actually, uh, know you can go back to it, and you’ll get the charge you’re looking for, like a great, strong cup of coffee or something like that.
+And then it becomes kind of a third stage thing where you actually know you can go back to it, and you’ll get the charge you’re looking for, like a great, strong cup of coffee or something like that.

 Jim: Uh, Dave, let me ask you for that example.
 Give us a story out of your book that illustrates this.

-Dave: Never sexual, never erotic, K?
-It was a 2 p.m. afternoon phone call every single day of the week, OK?
+Dave: Never sexual, never erotic, okay?
+It was a 2 p.m. afternoon phone call every single day of the week, okay?

 Jim: So if a person’s caught in either of these - the dangerous partner profile, you know, you’re attracted - you haven’t done that work to identify who you need to avoid at all costs, and you find yourself in that spot.
 How does a person begin to back up?

-Jim: So you have to confess it to somebody you trust.
+Jim: So you have to confess to somebody you trust?